andreyv/sbupdate/README.md

 # sbupdate

-A tool to generate and sign kernel images for UEFI Secure Boot on Arch Linux
+This tool allows you to sign Arch Linux kernels using your own Secure Boot keys.

 ## Installation